shellcupp/Sprint-Challenge--JavaScript/README.md

 1.Describe the biggest difference between .forEach & .map.

-The most significant difference between .forEach and .map is that map returns a new array of elements while in turn passing each element back to the callback.
+The important difference between them is that map accumulates all of the results into a collection, whereas foreach returns nothing. map is usually used when you want to transform a collection of elements with a function, whereas foreach simply executes an action for each element.

 2.What is the difference between a function and a method?

-A function is a set of derections we write for the computer, a method is a pre-written set of instructions for the computer to use that we can call with a key word.
-A fancy way to describe a property whose value is a function is a method.

-A method is a function which is a property of an object.
-There are two kind of methods: Instance Methods which are built-in tasks performed by an object instance, or Static Methods which are tasks that are called directly on an object constructor.
+The main difference between a function and a method.
+A function is defined outside of an object; A method is defined as the property of an object.

 3.What is closure?